Bertrand Russell: Between the wars

 In August 1920, Russell travelled to Soviet Russia as part of an official delegation sent by the British government to investigate the effects of the Russian Revolution.
 He wrote a four-part series of articles, titled "Soviet Russia—1920", for the magazine The Nation.
 He met Vladimir Lenin and had an hour-long conversation with him.
 In his autobiography, he mentions that he found Lenin disappointing, sensing an "impish cruelty" in him and comparing him to "an opinionated professor".
 He cruised down the Volga on a steamship.
 His experiences destroyed his previous tentative support for the revolution.
 He subsequently wrote a book, The Practice and Theory of Bolshevism, about his experiences on this trip, taken with a group of 24 others from the UK, all of whom came home thinking well of the Soviet regime, despite Russell's attempts to change their minds.
 For example, he told them that he had heard shots fired in the middle of the night and was sure that these were clandestine executions, but the others maintained that it was only cars backfiring.

 Russell's lover Dora Black, a British author, feminist and socialist campaigner, visited Soviet Russia independently at the same time; in contrast to his reaction, she was enthusiastic about the Bolshevik revolution.

-The following year, Russell, accompanied by Dora, visited Peking (as Beijing was then known outside of China) to lecture on philosophy for a year.
+The following year, Russell, accompanied by Dora, visited Peking (Beijing) to lecture on philosophy for a year.
 He went with optimism and hope, seeing China as then being on a new path.
 Other scholars present in China at the time included John Dewey and Rabindranath Tagore, the Indian Nobel-laureate poet.
 Before leaving China, Russell became gravely ill with pneumonia, and incorrect reports of his death were published in the Japanese press.
 When the couple visited Japan on their return journey, Dora took on the role of spurning the local press by handing out notices reading "Mr. Bertrand Russell, having died according to the Japanese press, is unable to give interviews to Japanese journalists".
 Apparently they found this harsh and reacted resentfully.

-Dora was six months pregnant when the couple returned to England on 26 August 1921.
-Russell arranged a hasty divorce from Alys, marrying Dora six days after the divorce was finalised, on 27 September 1921.
-Russell's children with Dora were John Conrad Russell, 4th Earl Russell, born on 16 November 1921, and Katharine Jane Russell (now Lady Katharine Tait), born on 29 December 1923.
 Russell supported his family during this time by writing popular books explaining matters of physics, ethics, and education to the layman.